wp-plugins/job-manager/readme.txt

 == Changelog ==

+= 0.6-beta5 =
+* FIXED: PHP Error on fresh install
+* FIXED: PHP Error with listing jobs
+* FIXED: WP to Twitter plugin tweeting about new applications

 = 0.6-beta4 =
 * FIXED: File uploads not being deleted when applications are deleted
 * FIXED: Per-job email address not being used